aws-samples/app-health-with-aws-load-balancer-controller/simple-multiarch-app/README.md

-# Simple Web Application to demonstrate deployment of multi-arch images of ARM64 and AMD64
+# Simple Web Application to demonstrate deployment of multi-arch images of Graviton3(c7g) and Intel/AMD(c6) instacnes

+## Introduction
+Graviton instances can reduce compute costs up to 30% with high concurrent workloads.
+You can also increase your application's resilience by allowing it to run on both Intel/AMD and Graviton EC2 instances.
+We show you how to transform your CPU-bounded Python application into a processor-agnostic application that performs 30% faster on c7g EC2 instances than c6 EC2 instances.

+Firstly, we use Karpneter to launche the right EC2 instance based on application fit and availability in the AWS region after building a Docker image that supports Intel and Graviton instances.
+Next, we increase CPU usage by loading the application with synthetic requests.
+Finally, we compare application throughput on Graviton versus Intel/AMD instances throughout the load cycle.

 ## Methodology
 * Populate the following enviroment variables